burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 **Abstract Class.** A class that contains at least one pure virtual function.

 **LValue (expression)**.
 An `LValue` evaluates during compile time to some persistent value with an address in memory where you can store something.
 Informally that is something to the left of the operator equals.
-Each value is implicitly converted to an RValue.

 **RValue (expression)**.
 An RValue evaluates a result that is stored only transiently.
 An expression from which the address cannot be taken.
 Also, this is something that, at least in principle, can be encoded in the code of generated instructions for the processor.
 In 99% of cases, these are unnamed temporary variables.
 But a good counterexample of something that is an *RValue* but has the name `this.`

 > Unfortunately, starting from C++11, the *object type* and *reference type* do not match each other due to a more complicated picture with values(expressions) and references.

 **XValue (expression)**.
-Something that would be destroyed very soon.
+Objects in memory that would be destroyed very soon.
 It's an object for which it is reasonable to use move semantics to take data via `T&&` notation from C++11.

 **LValue Reference (for all C++)**.
 Typically, an LValue reference is an alias for another variable.
 Lvalue object may be bound to the LValue reference through syntax:
 ```cpp